Regardless of what makes you tick, we all seem to be universally moved by one thing: music.

 “I wrote my first book while listening to the music of Leonard Cohen and Evanescence,” says writer Paula J. Braley.
 “When I read it over, I can hear the music in my head.”

-The topic has come up several times in The Write Life Community group on Facebook, so I pulled together everyone’s recommendations — and a few of my own — to inspire your next writing playlist (and your next masterpiece!).
+Music for writing has come up several times in The Write Life Community group on Facebook, so I pulled together everyone’s recommendations — and a few of my own — to inspire your next writing playlist (and your next masterpiece!).

 1. Music to get you in the mood to write